evoth/blog-content/posts/2023-06-27_chatgpt/index.md

 ### Reluctance, "Purity", and Technology

 A large part of it is because I'm scared.
-Generative AI is likely the most pivotal advancement in artificial intelligence thus far, and I know that it will likely change the way we think about language, creativity, and communication itself.
+Generative AI is one of the most pivotal advancements in artificial intelligence thus far, and I know that it will likely change the way we think about language, creativity, and communication itself.

 However, it feels *comfortable* to pretend that it might as well not exist, to tell myself that I can function as an employee, creator, and human living in society without the aid of a word generating machine.
 It feels *purer* somehow to say no, to tell myself that by abstaining I'm preventing myself from developing an inevitable dependence on something to which I can export my thinking, creativity, and whatever other intellectual chores that were previously responsibilities only I could fulfill as someone with a uniquely human mind.